 3. Feeding roots but not necessarily feeders.

 The mycorrhizae bring important nutrition to the roots which are not only active, but actively are growing, replacing those that have died, and reaching out for more feeding opportunities.
-However, many of the so-called feeder roots that grow upward into the top six to 24 inches of earth above the main roots may be in soil that has fallen to temperatures lower than 32 F. This may have caused them to become inactive or to have even died if the temperatures drop too low in this layer of soil.
+However, many of the so-called feeder roots that grow upward into the top 6 to 24 inches of earth above the main roots may be in soil that has fallen to temperatures below freezing.
+This may have caused them to become inactive or to have even died if the temperatures drop too low in this layer of soil.

 7. The chilling hours.

-In order to produce fruit, there is a period called the “chilling hours” that fruit-bearing trees (and some perennials and seeds) need to experience.
-This is a period that starts when the temperature reaches about 7 C (44 F) and ends around the freezing mark at 3 C (33 F).
+In order to produce fruit, there is a period called the “chill hours” that many fruit-bearing trees (and some perennials and seeds) need to experience.
+This is a period that starts when the temperature reaches about 7 Celsius and ends just above the freezing mark at 3 Celsius.
 The number of hours between those two markers is what counts.

-8. Apples need a long sleep, oranges not so much.
+8. Apples need a long sleep, peaches not so much.

-The number of chilling hours required by apple trees vary, depending on variety, between 200 and 1,500 hours, while oranges and peaches need very few hours of chilling.
+The number of chill hours required by apple trees varies, depending on variety, to between 200 and 1,500 hours, while peaches need very few hours of chilling.
 If the tree doesn’t get the required number of hours, it can fail to produce flowers and fruit.

 9. Tree memory.

-Cellular memory plays a part in the blossoming of trees in spring.
-This is due to a long RNA molecule called “coldair” that has recently been discovered by science.
+Cellular memory plays a part in the blossoming of trees in springtime.
+This is due to a long RNA molecule called COLDAIR that has recently been discovered by science.
 After a certain period of cold weather, the molecule “remembers”, based, scientists think, on past weather experiences.
 This reactivates the gene that has been deactivated in fall to repress flowering no matter what happens to the weather.